chenjianjx/sep4j/README.md

     - Numeric
     - Date (Actually it is a Numeric cell type + Date cell style)

-* What if a cell is of String type in Excel, but its corresponding java property is of double?
+* What if a cell is of String type in the spreadsheet, but its corresponding java property is of double?
     - sep4j will do a guess for you, if the String's format in the cell is a valid number; You don't need another setter. if the String's format in the cell is not a valid number, sep4j will report a CellError saying "no suitable setter"

 * A property of my class is not of any basic types.
 For example, it's of List<String>.
 What to do?